PhilipQuirke/verified_transformers/mixed_model.md

 ![Hypo2_A2_Terms](./assets/Hypothesis2_Terminology.png?raw=true "Hypothesis 2 Terminology")

 Note that the SS (Sums to 9) task is used by the 99%-accurate 1-layer addition model algorithm.
 This mixed model does not use SS.
-It replaces SS with the 100% accurate ST (TriCase) task.
+It replaces SS with the 100% accurate STm (TriCase/TriAdd) task.

 TODO: In Paper 2, for consistency, update the text and all diagrams (Issue #30) to this new terminology.
 Review all use of US text.